remix-run/react-router/packages/react-router-website/modules/api/NativeRouter.md

 ## getUserConfirmation: func _`<NativeRouter>`_ {id=nativerouter.getuserconfirmation}

 A function to use to confirm navigation.
-Defaults to using [`window.confirm`](https://developer.mozilla.org/en-US/docs/Web/API/Window/confirm).

 ```js
 import { Alert } from 'react-native'